RyKaj/Documentation/InfrastructureArchitecture/Microservice-Anti-Patterns.md

 2 and 3 are both using version 1.0 of the contract, so now you can implement the change right away without having to wait for client 2 or client 3 to respond.
-In addition, you can make the change without making what is called a \"breaking change.\"
+In addition, you can make the change without making what is called a \"breaking change."

 There are two basic techniques for contract versioning: versioning at the header level and versioning in the contract schema itself.
 In this